cadlebe/northwestclock.github.io/README.md

 # Acknowledgments

-I'll update this section in the coming weeks as I have gotten an immense amount of help from stackoverflow, reddit, and a few other places and would like to ackowledge anyone's whose solutions help get this clock ticking.
+I'll update this section in the coming weeks as I have gotten an immense amount of help from stackoverflow, reddit, and a few other places and would like to acknowledge anyone's whose solutions help got this clock ticking.

 # Known bugs
 - app tends to hang when changing font sizes